AU-HCI/website/markdown/git.md

 revision history, and then push them to Github where I can see and get your changes too.

-Open the commandline and move into the the `git_tutorial` folder:
+Open the command line and move into the the `git_tutorial` folder:

 ```
 > cd path_to_pl_dir/pl_dir/git_tutorial